Add Grid-aware Websites to an existing site with Cloudflare Workers

 • Add Grid-aware Websites to the Cloudflare Worker

-• Use the HTMLRewriter API to remove content from the page when a grid-aware view is recommended
+• Use the HTMLRewriter API to make a change to the page

 • Publish the Cloudflare Worker to target a specific route on your website